MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 Use the [.show table details](kusto/management/show-table-details-command.md) to estimate the original data size of a table.
 For an example, see [Use .show table details](#use-show-table-details).

 This command provides an estimation of the uncompressed size of data ingested into your table based on the assumption that the data was transferred in CSV format.
-This estimation takes into account the approximate lengths of numeric values, such as integers, longs, datetimes, and guids, by considering their string representations.
-By using this approach, the command quickly calculates an overview of the data size.
+The estimation is based on approximate lengths of numeric values, such as integers, longs, datetimes, and guids, by considering their string representations.

 ## Estimate table size in terms of access bytes

-Use the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) function to estimate table size based on data types and their respective byte sizes.
+Use the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) along with the [sum()](kusto/query/sum-aggfunction.md) aggregation function to estimate table size based on data types and their respective byte sizes.
 For an example, see [Use estimate_data_size()](#use-estimate_data_size).

-This function returns an estimated data size in bytes of selected columns.
-To get the estimate for the entire table, use the [sum()](kusto/query/sum-aggfunction.md) aggregation function.
 This method provides a more precise estimation by considering the byte sizes of numeric values without formatting them as strings.
 For example, integer values require 4 bytes whereas long and datetime values require 8 bytes.
 By using this approach, you can accurately estimate the data size that would fit in memory.

 ### Work with multiple tables